zbeislerOSI/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 events.
 Events are stored in SdsStreams (or streams).
 An SdsType (or type) defines the shape or structure of the event and how to associate events within the stream.

-Define simple atomic types, such as integers, floats, strings, arrays, and dictionaries, or complex or nested types using the [Properties collection of SdsTypes](#sdstypeproperty).
+You can define simple atomic types, such as integers, floats, strings, arrays, and dictionaries, or complex or nested types using the [properties collection of SdsTypes](#sdstypeproperty).

 An SdsType used to define an SdsStream must have a key.
-A key is a [Property, or a combination of Properties](#sdstypeproperty) that constitutes an ordered, unique identity.
+A key is a [property, or a combination of properties](#sdstypeproperty) that constitutes an ordered, unique identity.
 If the key is ordered so it functions as an index, it is known as the *primary index*.
 While a timestamp (``DateTime``) is a very common type of index, any type that can be ordered is permitted.
 Secondary and other indexes are defined in the stream.
 For more information, see [Indexes](xref:sdsIndexes).

-When defining an SdsType, consider how the events will be represented in an SdsStream as the SdsType defines each event in an SdsStream.
+Consider how the events will be represented in an SdsStream as the SdsType defines each event in an SdsStream.
 An event is a single unit whose properties have values that relate to the index; that is, each property of a type event is related to the event's index.
 Each event is a single unit.

 An SdsType is referenced by its identifier or ``Id`` field.
 SdsType identifiers must be unique within a namespace.

-An SdsType can also refer other SdsTypes by using their identifiers.
-This enables type re-usability.
+An SdsType can also refer to other SdsTypes by using their identifiers.
+This enables type reusability.
 Nested types and base types are automatically created as separate types.
 For more information, see [Type Reusability](#type-reusability).

 SdsTypes define how events are read and associated within a collection of SdsStreams.
 The read